Relativ-IT/Update-CoreOS/README.md

 - `-t` or `--artifact` ouch ! aliyun, aws, azure, azurestack, digitalocean, exoscale, gcp, hyperv, ibmcloud, kubevirt, metal, nutanix, openstack, qemu, irtualbox, vmware, vultr... and so on depending previous choices -> default : `metal`
 - `-f` or `--format` Arrgh !
 Really depending of previous choices -> default : `pxe`
 - `-v` or `--verbose` If ever you want to see well formatted json output -> default : `false`
-- `-h` or `--history` default file path to `coreos.json` that must at least contains `{}` data, there's no error check for this option !
+- `-h` or `--history` default file path to `coreos.json` that must at least contains `{}` data

+There's no error check for these options !
+You must know what you want ^^

-It will ouput artefacts, GPG and SHASUM checked, and a file named as `$format.$artifact.$arch.$stream` that contains the list of downloaded files for later use .. or not
+It will ouput artefacts, GPG and SHASUM checked, and a file named as `$format.$artifact.$arch.$stream` that contains the list of downloaded files for later use ... or not

 `coreos.json`/`--history` file will be updated with version number from released/downloaded artefacts to remember last updates